EMDR

 To be honest, I was pretty naïve to this therapy.
 I will say that you need to be prepared to sit with your shadow.
 This is deep work and very confronting at times.
 But as my buddy, Carl Jung says: "there is no coming to consciousness without pain".

-My beautiful therapist, Jo, starts the session with a quick update on how I've been travelling.
-At this point, I had been crying for a few months solid so didn't have much new to tell her.
+My beautiful therapist starts the session with a quick update on how I've been travelling.
 We had been working together for several sessions before the EMDR, so she is aware of the background.

 I am very good at visualising.
 Having worked with shamanic journeying for a while, the memories and visualisations come easily once we start the EMDR.
 I won't go into the details of the visions and memories that cropped up in my therapy.
 However, I can tell you that things from my life popped up in the most unexpected and random way possible.

 She hands me two little wands that fit in the palms of my hands.
 They vibrate alternately.
 The intensity and frequency of the vibrations change as we go through the session, controlled by her.
 I close my eyes, and she guides me to my trauma.
 She works by gently and skillfully coaxing out the major issue.
-I say, "How could he?".
-That seems to be the theme.
-Betrayal.
-A theme that has been karmically present throughout my whole life.
-She asks where I feel that in my body.
 I turn my attention to my aching, tight throat and pain in my chest, like a combination of sharp knives and a squeezing that is starting to cripple my breathing.
 She tells me to focus on those feelings and breathe into them.
 The memories come thick and fast and I can see every detail in my mind's eye.
 After the first session, I really didn't feel much difference.
-I went home and cried.
-As usual.

 I had a total of six EMDR sessions.
 The association of EMDR to REM sleep, the similarities to psychedelic therapy, my deep interest in lucid dreaming and shamanic healing have all led me to the conclusion and the unfaltering belief that: the soul wants to heal itself.
 The same way the body wants to heal.
 Our own minds (and that pesky prefrontal cortex) prevent us from healing due to the deep unconscious attempt to protect ourselves.
 EMDR is yet another example of how we can trick our minds into allowing the inevitable healing of our souls through silencing the human need for control.